 Inventory management is the practice of tracking your online store’s stocked goods and keeping an eye on their weight, amounts, dimensions, and location.
 The objective of inventory management is to reduce the cost of holding inventory so you can know when it’s time to stock up on products or purchase more materials to manufacture them.

 Practice good inventory management by recording the amount of stocks you can have at any given time.
 This should be your ideal inventory management system and focused on the turnover rate.
-Be mindful to keep track of your inventory so you know that you are not holding more stocks than you should, or running out of stock.
+Be mindful to keep track of your inventory so you know that you are not holding more employee stocks than you should, or running out of stock.

 Constant updates of your inventory can help you manage your business operations more efficiently, as your online store will require new measures and practices as it expands.